Freedom of Information

 What are the essential requirements for a request?

 All requests under FOI must be in writing, this also includes by email.
 An EIR request can be made verbally or in writing, but a written request avoids any misunderstanding regarding what information you want.
-All requests should be sent to the Information Governance Officer.
+All requests should be sent to the Data Protection Officer.

 When sending your request, please give your real name and an address we can reply to; either postal or email.